Tiwarikrishan/Final-Year-project/README.md

 # Final-Year-project
-This is my repository for final year project
+This is my repository for the final year project